Namibian Air Force: Democratic Republic of the Congo

 Between 1998 and 2002 the air force was deployed to the DRC during the Second Congo War.
 Harbin Y-12 transport aircraft were used on logistics supply missions to the DRC as well as withdrawing Namibian troops at the end of the war.
 On 1 August 1999 an air force flight engineer died after he was hit by anti-aircraft fire on a Harbin Y-12 that was en route to resupply Namibian and Zimbabwean troops besieged at Ikela.
 Two Namibian Alouette helicopters collided in mid-air while on operations during the war due to bad weather on 15 January 1999.
 The accident claimed nine lives, including two Namibian pilots and three technicians.

 Zimbabwe

 During the 2014 floods at Tokwe-Murkosi in Masvingo, Zimbabwe, the air force deployed a flight consisting of one Harbin Z-9 and two Alouettes to assist with the evacuation of the affected people.
 The mission lasted seven days in which 600 residents were airlifted, as well as 56 tons of goods.

 Exercise Blue Kavango

 The air force deployed a composite flight consisting of a Y-12 transport aircraft and aZ-9 light utility helicopters to the SADC air forces exercise Blue Kavango held in Botswana.

 Exercise Blue Lugwasho

 The Air Force deployed a pair of K-8 Fighter Trainers to Exercise Blue Lugwasho held in Zambia in September 2025.

 Leadership

-The Air Force Commander exercise overall Executive command, he is deputized by an Air Commodore.
+The Air Force Commander exercises overall Executive command, he is deputized by an Air Commodore.
 The Air Force Sergeant Major is the principal Warrant Officer that advises the Air Force Commander on matters of discipline.